 No. You don't need to saute the onions and celery first.
 They will soften as the muffins bake.

 Corn flakes?
 Yes.
 It's one of the secret ingredients in our family stuffing recipe and adds a delicious crunch.
-You can use chopped walnuts or pecans instead though.
+You can use chopped walnuts or pecans instead, though.

-Make Ahead Vegan Stuffing Muffins
+Make Ahead Tips

-Prepare this recipe up to 2 days in advance and store in the refrigerator.
+Prepare this recipe up to 2 days in advance and store the stuffing muffins in the refrigerator.
 Wait until the day of serving to bake in the oven.
 Or, bake at the time of preparation and reheat in the oven or a toaster oven before serving for about 10 minutes.
 We do not recommend using the microwave.

 Can you freeze stuffing muffins?